python-trio/trio/docs/source/reference-core.rst

       other things, e.g. if you want to explicitly cancel all children in response to some external event.

+   The last two attributes are mainly to enable introspection of the task tree, for example in debuggers.

+   .. attribute:: parent_task

+      The :class:`~trio.Task` that opened this nursery.

+   .. attribute:: child_tasks

       A :class:`frozenset` containing all the child
       :class:`~trio.Task` objects which are still running.